tabrezdn1/is601-mid-2024/docs/design_patterns.md

 ## Command Pattern:
 In a REPL (Read-Eval-Print Loop) application, the Command pattern is particularly useful for the following reasons:

-- Modularity: Each command is encapsulated in its own class, making the application's structure clean and organized.
+- Modularity: Each command is encapsulated in its class, making the application's structure clean and organized.
 - Extensibility: Adding new commands is straightforward and doesn't require altering existing code, facilitating easy updates and maintenance.
 - Undo Operations: Supports implementing undo functionality by keeping a history of executed commands, allowing users to easily revert actions.
 - Separation of Concerns: Decouples the input parsing and command execution, simplifying the main loop and enhancing code clarity.
-- Easier Testing: Commands can be tested in isolation, improving testability and reliability of the application.
+- Easier Testing: Commands can be tested in isolation, improving the testability and reliability of the application.
-The Command pattern essentially helps in keeping REPL applications scalable, maintainable, and user-friendly.
+The Command pattern essentially helps to keep REPL applications scalable, maintainable, and user-friendly.

-Sample code from project:
+Sample code from the project:
 ```
 class Command(ABC):
     @abstractmethod